Frequently Asked Questions

 What were you like at school?

 I got on with most people, and worked hard in lessons I enjoyed such as English and Art.
 I always hated Maths, and was terrible at it.
-I never put much effort in until the final year.
+I never put much effort in until the final year (I wish I had now, perhaps I wouldn’t need an accountant – oops!).
 Instead I had fun making up rude songs about teachers.
 I’m also really bad at Geography, because I dropped it and opted to do an extra hour of art each week.

 What was your favourite childhood book?